Could an Early Retirement Package Help Your Company Achieve Its HR Objectives?

 Organizations may consider offering early retirement packages for different reasons.
 Some need to cut costs, and would rather provide employees with an incentive to take a soft exit rather than conduct layoffs.
 Others want to open up headcount opportunities to bring on employees with fresh ideas, or promote talent to help them gain management experience.
-The Society for Human Resource Management (SHRM) reports that approximately one-third of individuals who are offered early retirement incentives will accept.
-According to the SHRM report, lower-performing employees often opt to accept an ERI.
-This may help organizations cull their least productive staff.
 What do HR leaders need to know about creating an early retirement package?

 Ensuring Compliance with Regulations